isc-projects/kea/doc/sphinx/arm/config-backend.rst

    use this configuration.
 The server fetching the subnets will be aware that the subnets are associated with the shared network but the shared network will not be found by this server as it doesn't belong to it.
-In such case, both the shared network and the subnets should be assigned to the same set of servers.
+In such a case, both the shared network and the subnets should be assigned to the same set of servers.